ebialais/Portfolio/README.md

 - My CV
 - Somes of the project I realized during my BeCode training:
   - the Coockie Clicker
-  - the Single digital gateway hackathon
+  - the Single Digital Gateway hackathon
   - the restaurant project
   - the promo BeCode API project
   - the movieDB API project, AllezCiné